laninsky/GBS_SNP_filter/README.md

 ```

 # To run GBS_SNP_filter
-Make sure GBS_SNP_filter.sh; GBS_SNP_filter_HWE.R; GBS_SNP_filter_rsq.R; and your inpt vcf file, your popmap.txt, and your GBS_SNP_filter.txt files are located in your working directory.
+Make sure GBS_SNP_filter.sh; GBS_SNP_filter_HWE.R; GBS_SNP_filter_rsq.R; and your input vcf file, your popmap.txt, and your GBS_SNP_filter.txt files are located in your working directory.
 Also make sure you have previously installed the R packages dplyr, readr, tibble and stringr, and have R, vcftools, and PLINK in your path.
 Then on the terminal:
 ```
 bash GBS_SNP_filter.sh
 ```